 At the federal level, the Fund is held in the U.S. Treasury and is administered by the Office for Victims of Crime (OVC) in the U.S. Justice Department Office of Justice Programs (OJP).
 OVC is responsible for overseeing and monitoring programs that receive Crime Victim Fund monies.

 Massachusetts has received annual federal grants under the Victims of Crime Act of 1984 to fund compensation and direct services to victims of violent crimes.
-Compensation is provided by the Victim Compensation and Assistance Division through the Office of the Attorney General.
+Compensation is provided by the Victim Compensation and Assistance Division through the .
 All direct services grants are administered by the Massachusetts Office for Victim Assistance (MOVA).

 What is the purpose of VOCA?

 The purpose of VOCA is to expand and enhance direct services to victims of crime.
 This includes responding to the immediate needs of crime victims, reducing the severity of psychological consequences of victimization, helping restore a victim’s sense of dignity and self-esteem, and assisting and encouraging victims to participate in the criminal justice system.

 How does MOVA distribute VOCA grants?

 VOCA grants are traditionally awarded on a three-year funding cycle.
 Thus, the open bidding process only occurs every three years.
 Although presumptively eligible for funding, VOCA recipients are not guaranteed renewal funding each year.
 VOCA recipients are required to apply for renewal funding each year.
 Funding levels will be reviewed each year and decisions will be contingent on a program’s submission of a complete and satisfactory application for funding each fiscal year, satisfactory performance, compliance with VOCA regulations and funding availability.
 All grant award decisions are made by the Victim and Witness Assistance Board.

 What is the process for applying for a VOCA grant in Massachusetts?